idkjs/decoding-json-in-reason-react/README.md

 automatically becomes the return value.
 If you don't want to return anything from a function, you can make the last statement `()` (which is called 'unit' in [Reason](https://reasonml.github.io/docs/en/function.html#optional-labeled-arguments)).

-# Defining components in Reason React
+# Defining Components in Reason React

 You might now see an error saying The module or file `RepoItem`can't be found.
 That's because we added `<RepoItem repo=dummyRepo />` in the render function of the `App component`, but we haven't created that module yet.
 Add a new file called `RepoItem.re` containing: